 Endurance Gold Corporation (the "Company") was incorporated under the Canada Business Corporations Act on December 16, 2003 and continued into British Columbia on August 16, 2004.
-The head office and principal address of the Company is currently at 303-543 Granville Street, Vancouver, British Columbia, Canada V6C 1X8, and will be moved to 520 - 820 West Pender Street, Vancouver, British Columbia, Canada V6C 1G8 after May 27, 2016.
-The Company's registered address and records office is currently at 1040-999 West Hastings Street, Vancouver, British Columbia, Canada, V6C 2W2, and will be moved to Suite 2600 Oceanic Plaza, 1066 West Hastings Street, Vancouver, British Columbia, Canada V6E 3X1 after May 1, 2016.
+The head office and principal address of the Company is at Suite 520, 800 West Pender Street, Vancouver, British Columbia, Canada V6C 2V6.
+The Company's registered address and records office is 2600 Oceanic Plaza, 1066 West Hastings Street, Vancouver, British Columbia, Canada V6E 3X1.

 The Company is engaged in the exploration and development of mineral properties in North America and has not yet determined whether its properties contain ore reserves that are economically recoverable.
+The Company has not generated revenue from operations.
 The mining exploration business involves a high degree of risk.
 The recoverability of the amounts expended on mineral interests by the Company is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete exploration and development of its mineral properties and upon future profitable production or proceeds from disposition of its mineral interests.

-The Company has not generated revenue from operations.
-The Company incurred a net loss of \$222,300 during the year ended December 31, 2015 and as of that date the Company's accumulated deficit was \$5,898,359.
-The Company's working capital position at December 31, 2015 was \$381,103.
-The Company may not have sufficient funds to continue for the next 12 months, and will have to raise additional funds to continue operations and to complete its 2016 exploration programs.
+The Company reported a net income of \$2,760,725 during the year ended December 31, 2016 and as of that date the Company's accumulated deficit was \$3,137,634.
+The Company's working capital position at December 31, 2016 was \$6,888,857 which consists largely of marketable securities with a fair value of \$6,790,051.
+If the Company does not or cannot sell a portion or all of the marketable securities, it may have to raise additional funds to continue operations and to complete its 2017 exploration programs.
+However, management is of the view that sufficient liquidity and value will be realized that such additional financing will likely not be required.